Looking for non candy Easter egg fillers that will make their faces light up? We have the best kid-tested ideas for all ages to celebrate this spring!

 - Mini pretzels

-Our Ralphs has a little toy section adjacent to the party supply stuff.
-They also keep toys in the seasonal area and on small displays throughout the store (which helps make it easy for me to reward the kiddos for helping out and always keep them excited about grocery store trips!).
+You can buy lots of fun little toys online, or locally!
+Our local market has a little toy section adjacent to the party supply stuff.
+They also keep toys in the seasonal area and on small displays throughout the store.

 - Jacks and bouncy balls